 Jeez, I sigh, hanging up and lying down to have nightmares about impossible entomology.

 Leaving the hospital, I head straight home to see if anything was up.
-No sooner am I back though, my neighbour Ben showed up looking shaken.
-He's been camping over in the south-west - the Valley of Certain Death, I think it was - and had found something mysterious - a bit like a deer leg, but bigger, and probably part of... crazy as it sounds... a giant ant.
+No sooner am I back when my neighbour Ben showed up looking shaken.
+He's been camping over in the south-west—the Valley of Certain Death, I think it was—and had found something mysterious —a bit like a deer leg, but bigger, and probably part of... crazy as it sounds... a giant ant.
 I rush it over to Dr. Wells in the University Lab, but like many scientists faced with the unknown, he found himself officially Baffled.

 (This is code for "was just asked questions by some fool in a hurry, and not given time to do any tests."
 At least by the year 2000, I'm confident that newspapers will understand this.)

 With no other pressing leads, I pop into the local bar to find Geez, but he's not around.
 Nor's that farmhand from earlier, who I'd kinda hoped would back up my "AAAAAAANTS!" story when I went to tell the mayor about it.
 Who else was there?
 The guy at the newspaper, I guess.
 Or wait!
 What about that secret Neptune Society I've heard about from the locals?
 Maybe they'll help.

 Well, I figure the mayor should probably be told.
 I swing in on my journalist person-I-know at the local paper to scope out the situation, and am stunned to find out that he's trying to kill any negative story because there's a Hubris Festival happening next week and he doesn't want the bad publicity.
 In my experience as a 1950s scientist, nothing draws monsters, volcanos, and invasions of the saucer people like a big ironic party.
 But hey, at least some authority figures must be open to evidence, right?